Obinutuzumab Injection

 How should this medicine be used?

-Obinutuzumab injection comes as a solution (liquid) to be added to fluid and slowly injected intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
-Your doctor will select a schedule to give you obinutuzumab injection along with other medications that is best to treat your condition.
+Obinutuzumab injection comes as a solution (liquid) to be slowly injected intravenously (into a vein) by a doctor or nurse in a medical office or hospital.
+Your doctor will tell you how often you will receive obinutuzumab injection.
+The schedule depends on the condition you have and on how your body responds to the medication.

 What special precautions should I follow?